everlyy/csgobot-source-code/README.md

 Code is very whacky don't judge me. \
 I also didn't spend time on making the run instructions properly, so just use your brain for a second and you'll get through it.

+I also will NOT be fixing any bugs or any other issues with the bot as I do not work on it anymore.
+If anything isn't to your liking it's up to you to fix that.
+Do not message me anywhere asking me to fix your issues.

 # How to run

 This won't be easy to just set up and run, because I never intended it to be used by anyone else but me.